How to Block Runtime Code Manipulations in Android & iOS Apps

 Each Certified Secure™ certificate provides DevOps and DevSecOps organizations the entire workflow summary, audit trail of each build, and proof of protection that OneShield has been added to each Mobile app.
 Certified Secure provides instant and in-line DevSecOps compliance certification that OneShield and other mobile app security features are in each build of the mobile app

-Using Appdome, there are no development or coding prerequisites to build secured Apps by using OneShield.
+Using Appdome, there are no development or coding prerequisites to build secured Mobile Apps by using OneShield.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with OneShield